 “I joined the ACIC as an Intelligence Analyst coming from a diverse workforce background.
 In my first 12 months, I have had the opportunity to receive training in the Intelligence Analyst Pathway Training Program and work on such a wide variety of challenging and rewarding issues.
 The agency is energetic and innovative in keeping Australia hostile to criminal exploitation.” - Intelligence Analyst, ACIC.

 If you’re seeking a career where you can make a difference, intelligence analysts at the Australian Criminal Intelligence Commission (ACIC) are at the forefront of tackling serious and organised crime both in Australia and offshore.
 Working across a variety of serious and organised crime threats, your work will directly contribute to keeping Australians safe.

 Our intelligence analysts are provided comprehensive training as part of the Intelligence Analyst Training Program, and supported to undertake further study to progress their careers at the ACIC.
 The Intelligence Analyst Training Program is run in various locations, and will require you to travel and potentially be away from home for up to 8–10 weeks.
 More details are provided in the Candidate Information Kit.

-Intelligence Analysts at the ACIC make a leading contribution to the planning, development and production of intelligence outputs and outcomes, and work closely with other intelligence professionals to drive operational activity.
+Intelligence analysts at the ACIC make a leading contribution to the planning, development and production of intelligence outputs and outcomes, and they work closely with other intelligence professionals to drive operational activity.